 My own book on Medjugorje contains a detailed examination of all the tests performed by the different research groups, as well as the results they yielded [Medjugorje: è tutto falso, pp. 177-268].
-Here, for the sake of brevity and simplicity, I will only comment on some of the main results.

 On October 7, 1984, Joyeux’s team ran a “test” consisting in putting a paper card before Ivanka’s and Marija’s eyes, during an apparition (see the picture).

 Screening test for Ivanka and Marija wich consisted in placing a sheet of opaque cardboard before their eyes during the ecstasy.